godotengine/godot-docs/tutorials/scripting/cpp/gdextension_cpp_example.rst

 .. note::

+    There are three include paths that contain the headers you will need to build your GDExtension:
+    ``/godot-cpp/gdextension``, ``/godot-cpp/include``, and ``/godot-cpp/gen/include``.
+The last
+    of which is creeated when you build the godot-cpp module.

     Depending on your IDE or Language Server (e.g., clangd), you may also want to create a ``compile_commands.json`` file in your gdextension_cpp_example directory.
 Some language servers need this file to provide include path information and completion recommendations.
 To do this,